 The 8 Top Non-Toxic Sofa Brands You Can Buy Online

-Medley sofas are made with either polyurethane or natural latex, 0-VOC glues, no flame retardants, fabric options that are all-natural, organic, or both, solid alder frames, and organic cotton internal frame lining.
+Medley sofas are made with either polyurethane or organic natural latex, no-VOC glues, no flame retardants, fabric options that are all-natural, organic, or both, solid alder frames with natural or zero-VOC finishes, and organic cotton internal frame lining.

 You can use code MyChemFreeHouse5 for 5% off.

-Made in USA.
+Made in the USA.
 Delivery to the US, Canada and beyond.

 Start at $1500